Linda Esprit: Post Grad Dip Counselling; BSc Psychology; MBACP

 029 2038 3456

 Do you need someone to listen to you and help you find a way forward?
 I am a fully qualified CBT counsellor offering a relaxed, down to earth, safe and confidential setting to talk about whatever issues you may wish to bring to counselling.
-I work with a full range of issues, including anxiety, depression, low self-esteem, relationship issues, stress, panic disorders, phobias, OCD, eating disorders, anger and many other areas.
+I work with a full range of issues, including anxiety, depression, low self-esteem, relationship issues, loss, stress, panic disorders, phobias, OCD, eating disorders, anger and many other areas.
 Sometimes people think that counselling is just for those times when someone is experiencing a crisis, or if they have a 'label' or mental health condition attached to them - in fact you are welcome to come to counselling for whatever you may need to talk about, and I will listen and help you to find whatever direction or goal you are seeking.
 Many clients come to counselling as they are experiencing a change in life direction and just need to talk things through, to find where they want to be.
 I provide a confidential and non-judgemental environment where you are free to talk about whatever is on your mind.
 Coming to counselling is different from talking to family or friends as I will not be trying to give you my opinion, or steer you in the 'right' direction, but will be listening fully to you, getting into your world with you, to understand how you feel and what you are thinking.
 Together we can then work out what you may need to do to feel differently, which may include working on areas such as altering unhelpful thinking patterns, behaviour, or deep-rooted beliefs.
 Any change is your own choice and I am always guided by what you wish.
 I don't impose models of therapy on to you (and I do not bombard you with theories and technical talk!), but instead I allow the models to adapt to suit yourself, as each person has their own individual needs.

 I am a warm, positive counsellor committed to helping each client find the right pathway towards reaching their full potential in life.
 I believe that by understanding issues faced in life we can ultimately move forward with renewed and enriched perspectives.
 Sometimes our past experiences have affected the way we react in the present - with CBT, you can find ways to understand and then address these issues so that you can react and think in more helpful ways, thereby feeling differently.